Guavasorbet/Marketing/README.md

 ---

-### A Collage of "I Presenting Your Student Leaders."
+### A Collage of "I Present Your Student Leaders."

 In this section, I will showcase some of the marketing campaigns I led for student organizations, focusing on their semester themes, visions, mission statements, and, most importantly, their targeted audiences.